Cspeisman/Elm-task-list/readme.md

 ## All aboard the Elm train!

-Simply add tasks to a list.
-However, you better make sure it's a task you like because you can't complete, delete, or edit a task.
+Simply add tasks to a list, and track the time you've spent on each task.

 ---

 ### Build instructions
-`elm-make Todo.elm --output elm.js`
+`make build`

 Then open `index.html` in your browser!